daraneeS/EDA_YouTubers/README.md

 ## Overview

-* Visualize and analyze choosen YouTubers in Data Science and Solfware engineer fields, Joma, Mayuko,Tina.
+* Visualize and analyze choosen YouTubers in Data Science and Sotfware engineer fields, **Joma, Mayuko,Tina**.

 ## Data Source and Preparation